Michael Cohen Sentenced To 3 Years In Prison Following Plea That Implicated Trump

 Those three years would be followed by three years of supervised release, and Cohen also is subject to forfeiture of $500,000, restitution of $1.4 million and a $50,000 fine.

-Cohen faced a potential maximum penalty of some 45 years in prison, according to information from the U.S. Attorney's Office for the Southern District of New York.

-Cohen had asked for leniency.
-The Justice Department asked a judge to give Cohen some consideration for the information that he has provided to prosecutors but argued that Cohen nonetheless still deserved a "substantial prison term."
+Prosecutors had asked Judge William Pauley to give Cohen some consideration for the information that he has provided but argued that Cohen nonetheless still deserved a "substantial prison term."

+Pauley appeared to agree, saying Cohen had admitted "a veritable smorgasbord of fraudulent conduct.
+Each crime involved deception, and each crime appears to have been motivated by personal greed and ambition."

+The judge noted that Cohen had a comfortable childhood and loving parents.

 Cohen's sentence marked the latest drop in a precipitous fall from the elbow of the powerful man whom Cohen served for years, sometimes as a brutal but fiercely loyal fixer.